lorcan2440/Simple-Truss-Calculator/README.md

   Goal: to find a truss which minimises/maximises a given objective (max failure load, min deflection, min fabrication cost, etc.) subject to certain constraints (number of joints, positions of supports, etc.) and display it given a starting truss from which to make    adjustments to.

-## Credits
+## Why I made this

 The idea for creating this program came from the Structural Design Course (SDC) long lab project in Part IA (1st year) of the Engineering course at the University of Cambridge.
+I originally wrote about 30 lines of code just to check some calculations of my own, then thought about making it work for any truss so I could improve it.
+After the lab ended I continued working on it in my spare time just for fun.
+Maybe someone else can get some use out of it too..?

 ## Donations